telerik/maui-docs/controls/slider/labels.md

 ## Label Template

-You can customize what the Slider labels render through the `LabelTemplate` property.
+You can use the `LabelTemplate` property to customize how the Slider labels render.

 * `LabelTemplate`(`DataTemplate`)&mdash;Defines the template of the Slider labels.